 Acrylic, spray paint, fabric, hair, gold bracelets, jewels on skateboard

-The 'Mother Earth' piece is a great representation of my childhood because I grew up watching the TV show Captain Planet and Kwame stood out.
+Watching the TV show Captain Planet, Kwame stood out.
 He also had the coolest ring of them all which was 'Earth'.
-Everything started in Africa and majority of our resources come from there as well.
+Everything started in Africa and majority of our natural resources come from there as well.

 The broken skateboard is a representation of my childhood as well, I tried skateboarding as a kid and it was something I was not so good at.
 I also feel as if society and humanity is breaking/destroying Mother Earth.